uspki/policies/certificate-policy.md

 Parties other than the Subordinate CA SHALL NOT archive the Subordinate CA Private Keys.

 ### 6.2.6 Private key transfer into or from a cryptographic module
 All CAs shall generate their own keys in FIPS 140 validated cryptographic modules, in compliance with sections 6.1.5 and 6.1.6.
+CA private keys may be exported from the cryptographic module only to perform CA key backup procedures as described in section 6.2.4.1.
+At no time shall the CA private key exist in plaintext outside the cryptographic module.
+Private or symmetric keys used to encrypt other private keys for transport must be protected from disclosure.

 If the Issuing CA becomes aware that a Subordinate CA's Private Key has been communicated to an unauthorized person or an organization not affiliated with the Subordinate CA, then the Issuing CA SHALL revoke all certificates that include the Public Key corresponding to the communicated Private Key.